pinkats01/Flex-exercise/README.md

-# Flex-exercise
+# git-branches
-practice flex tool and try to build Odin exercise from scratch
+I tried to use different branches